I moved to Phoenix in 1993, with husband,

 more than willing to try.

 In addition to career and motherhood, I’ve practiced yoga, hiked, and dabbled in foreign languages.
 Born in a taxi in Manhattan, I studied at the Bronx High School of Science, Harvard University, and the University of California at Berkeley.
-I continue to live in Phoenix with my husband and a new, rescued dog.
+I continue to live in Phoenix with my husband and our new, rescued dog.

 To see some of my past work—a storybook for early elementary grades, a guide to designing science museums—please click here.